6 Ways Sleep Changes As You Age

 Both biology and the stressors of life, which can accumulate over time, contribute to worsening sleep.
-As we get older, changes in our bodies make it harder to get a good night’s rest, and factors like medical conditions and financial and familial worries can compound our sleep troubles.
+Factors like medical conditions, financial instability, and familial worries can compound our sleep troubles.

 Not getting enough rest on a regular basis can, of course, leave you feeling tired and cranky, but it can also affect your health.
-Sleep problems can lead to accidents and falls, cognitive decline, a lowered immune system and weight gain—among several other issues.
-There are emotional costs, too: “You may feel very frustrated or depressed,” Dr. Dedhia says.
+Sleep problems can lead to accidents and falls, cognitive decline, a lowered immune system, and weight gain — among several other issues.
+There are emotional costs, too.

-While you can’t control all the factors that interfere with rest, you can make adjustments to your life that may improve your sleep.
-“You can only do so much, but anything you can do you ought to be doing,” Dr. Dedhia says.
-Here are some of the ways sleep changes as we get older, as well as tactics to try for a better night’s rest.
+While you can’t control all the factors that interfere with rest, you can make adjustments to your life to improve your sleep.
+Here are some of the ways sleep changes as we get older, along with tactics to try for a better night’s rest.

 We Don't Sleep as Deeply